Joseph Pulitzer: New York World

+Pulitzer and The New York World played a central role in fundraising for the pedestal of the Statue of Liberty.
+After efforts to raise sufficient funds in the United States had stalled, Pulitzer initiated a nationwide public fundraising campaign through his newspaper in 1885.
+The campaign solicited small donations from the general public and pledged to publish the name of every contributor, regardless of the amount given.
+Historians have since described this effort as an early form of mass crowdfunding, comparable in structure to modern platforms such as GoFundMe.
+Within three months, the campaign raised more than $100,000 (equivalent to over $30 million today), allowing construction of the pedestal to begin.
-In 1887, he recruited the famous investigative journalist Nellie Bly.

-Pulitzer also constructed the New York World Building, designed by George B. Post and completed in 1890.
+In 1887, Pulitzer recruited the famous investigative journalist Nellie Bly.
+He also constructed the New York World Building, designed by George B. Post and completed in 1890.
 Pulitzer dictated several aspects of the design, including the building's triple-height main entrance arch, dome, and rounded corner at Park Row and Frankfort Street.
 In 1895, the World introduced the immensely popular The Yellow Kid comic by Richard F. Outcault, one of the first strips to be featured in the newly launched Sunday color supplement shortly after.
 After the World exposed an illegal payment of $40,000,000 by the United States to the French Panama Canal Company (a deal completed in 1904 but investigated in 1909), Pulitzer was indicted for libeling Theodore Roosevelt and J. P. Morgan.
 The courts dismissed the indictments.
 Newspaper writer and editor of The San Francisco Call, John McNaught went to New York to work under Pulitzer as his personal secretary from 1907 to 1912.
 When McNaught left The Evening World, he became editor of the New York World, through 1915.

 Early political activism

 When Pulitzer purchased the World, New York City, though overwhelmingly Democratic, did not have a major Democratic newspaper.
 The Tribune (under Whitelaw Reid) and Times were ardently Republican and the Sun (under Charles Dana) and Herald were independent.
 In the first issue under his ownership, Pulitzer announced the paper would be "dedicated to the cause of the people rather than that of purse-potentates."
 In 1884, he joined the Manhattan Club, a group of wealthy Democrats including Tilden, Abram Hewitt, and William C. Whitney.
 Through the World, he supported the campaign of New York Governor Grover Cleveland for president.
 Pulitzer's campaign for Cleveland and against Republican James G. Blaine may have been pivotal in securing the presidency for Cleveland, who won New York's decisive votes by just 0.1%.
 The campaign also boosted the Worlds circulation dramatically; by Election Day, it averaged about 110,000 copies per day and its Election Day special ran 223,680 copies.
 Pulitzer also attacked young Republican Assemblyman Theodore Roosevelt as a "reform fraud," beginning a long and heated rivalry with the future President.